 b) Describe your business’ purpose and the business activities the partnership will pursue.

-c) List the physical address where the partnership will do business, and use for state registration.
-Don’t list only a P.O.
-Box.
+c) List the physical address where the partnership will do business and use it for state registration.
+Don’t list only a PO Box.
 A fully online business could use a personal address.

 d) List the date that the partnership goes into effect.
-You could also agree that the partnership will end upon certain conditions, described later in the agreement, or go on for an indefinite period.
+You could also agree that the partnership will end upon certain conditions described later in the agreement or go on indefinitely.

 Step 3 – Capital Contributions

-a) List the capital contributions the partners make.
+a) List the partners’ capital contributions.
 You might list a deadline for receiving contributions.

-a) Capital accounts may or may not pay interest, depending on the needs, goals, and operations of your business.
+a) Capital accounts may or may not pay interest, depending on your business’s needs, goals, and operations.
 In a 50-50 partnership agreement, each partner should receive equal treatment if capital accounts pay interest.

 b) Profits and losses should be dealt with in the agreement.
 In a 50-50 partnership agreement, each partner should receive equal shares of profit and allocation of loss.

 c) Each partner has an income account, where the share of profit and loss is credited or debited.
-You should also decide whether the income accounts will pay interest to the partners.
+It would be best if you also decided whether the income accounts will pay interest to the partners.

 a) Decide whether the partners will have a salary.
 The IRS considers partners to be employees only if they provide services other than their capacity as a partner.
 This determination can determine how both the partners and the partnership are taxed.

-b) If no salary will be provided to any partner then choose this option.
+b) If no salary is provided to any partner, then choose this option.

 c) Decide how partners can withdraw profits from income accounts.
-Withdrawals could be anytime, periodical (monthly, quarterly, biannually, or annually), or may require the consent of the other partner to withdraw.
+Withdrawals could be anytime, periodic (monthly, quarterly, biannually, or annually), or may require the other partner’s consent to withdraw.

 d) List the financial institution that will hold the partnership account.
 List who can withdraw and sign on behalf of the partnership on this account.
 In a 50/50 partnership, traditionally, all partners have access to the partnership assets.